Lower Peninsula girls’ high school swim season is over and done with in the state of Michigan, which means the 2019 Dream Team can be revealed.

 - If there is an individual tie and neither swimmer is #1 in another event both swimmers will be chosen.

 Because the Dream Team must include a different swimmer for each individual event, MISCA had to decide which events to favor for its double individual state champions.
-For example, Indiana-commit Ashley Turak won the 50 free and 100 free (48.72), but 100 free second-place finisher Claire Abbasse (also second in the 50) was drafted in her stead.
+For example, Gracie Olsen had the fastest times across all divisions in both the 200 free and 100 fly, and Claire Tuttle had the fastest times across all divisions in both the 50 free and 100 breast.
+Three athletes repeated from last year: Kathryn Ackerman, Lola Mull and Claire Tuttle.